Joe Montana: 1990

 In 1990, Montana once again led the 49ers to the best regular season record (14–2) in the NFL.
-He was named by Sports Illustrated as Sportsman of the Year.
+He was named by Sports Illustrated as Sportsman of the Year and repeated as the Associated Press Athlete of the Year.
 A highlight from the season was a rematch with the Atlanta Falcons.
 Intent on blitzing Montana most of the game, Atlanta's defense allowed Montana to throw for a career-best 476 yards (49ers single-game record) and six touchdown passes, five of them to Jerry Rice.
 He would end up throwing for 3,944 yards and 26 touchdowns, albeit while also throwing a career-high 16 interceptions.
-Three of those interceptions came in a November 25 home loss to the Rams, which ended the 49ers' 18-game winning streak (dating back to a home loss to the Packers in November 1989).
+Three of those interceptions came in a November 25 home loss to the Los Angeles Rams, which ended the 49ers' 18-game winning streak (dating back to a home loss to the Green Bay Packers in November 1989).

 The 49ers run game struggled in 1990: the team averaged 3.8 yards a carry, only good enough for 19th in the league.
 No 49er exceeded 500 yards rushing for the entire year.
 Fullback Tom Rathman scored the most touchdowns (7) on the ground while gaining 318 yards.
-Roger Craig (439 yards, 1 TD) was slowed by a knee injury suffered in week 5 at Houston.
+Roger Craig (439 yards, 1 TD) was slowed by a knee injury suffered in week 5 against the Houston Oilers.
 Rookie running back Dexter Carter (460 yards, 1 TD) did not help much.
-Carter's only touchdown came on December 17 at the Rams; his 74-yard touchdown run that clinched home-field advantage for the 49ers constituted roughly one-sixth of his productivity in terms of yardage on the ground, and he lost four fumbles at home the following Sunday in a 13–10 loss to the Saints.
+Carter's only touchdown came on December 17 at the Rams; his 74-yard touchdown run that clinched home-field advantage for the 49ers constituted roughly one-sixth of his productivity in terms of yardage on the ground, and he lost four fumbles at home the following Sunday in a 13–10 loss to the New Orleans Saints.

-The 49ers looked forward to becoming the first NFL team to win three consecutive Super Bowls, and they moved through the playoffs to the NFC Championship Game to face the New York Giants.
+The 49ers looked forward to becoming the first NFL team to win three consecutive Super Bowls, and they defeated Washington in the Divisional Round to advance to the NFC Championship Game to face the New York Giants.
 The 49ers defense was able to hold backup quarterback Jeff Hostetler and the Giants without a touchdown, but the tide of the game changed when Montana was sacked by Leonard Marshall while rolling out of the quarterback pocket; he was injured and left the game, which the Giants won, 15–13, on the last of five Giants field goals, which was set up by a fumble from 49ers running back Roger Craig.